diegopulido2d/seo_next_store/README.md

 ## Technical Decisions

-**Next.js App Router** – I chose the App Router because it offers better control over metadata generation, simpler data fetching, and improved performance with React Server Components.
+**Next.js App Router** – I chose App Router because it offers better control over metadata generation, simpler data fetching, and improved performance with React Server Components.

 **External API Integration** – The app fetches product data from FakeStore API (https://fakestoreapi.com/docs).
-I used `fetch` with `cache: "no-store"` to ensure fresh data on every request, which is critical for an e-commerce site where inventory and pricing may change frequently.
+I used `fetch` with `cache: "no-store"` to ensure fresh data on every request, which is essential for an e-commerce site where inventory and pricing may change frequently.

 **Component Structure** – Components are organized by feature (productCard, productList, productDetail) to keep the code scalable and maintainable.
 Each component is responsible for its own styling and accessibility features.